About St. Thomas More College

 - Founded by the Congregation of Saint Basil in 1936

-- U of S students of any background can take over 230 Arts and Science classes at STM
+- Any USask students can select from over 240 Arts and Science classes through STM

-- Provide opportunities for students to grow intellectually as well as spiritually
+- STM provides opportunities for students to grow intellectually as well as spiritually

-- Committed to social justice and the common good
+- STM is committed to social justice and the common good

-- Support and camaraderie available through the STM Campus Ministry team and Newman Club
+- Support and camaraderie is available through the STM Campus Ministry team and Newman Club

 - STM is home to a beautiful chapel where Roman Catholic Mass and Byzantine Divine Liturgy is celebrated